vippsas/vipps-developers/settlements/README.md

 have been 5000 Vipps payments in one week, there will still only be one payment from Vipps to the merchant.
 A "lump sum", if you want.
 The settlement reports have all the details for each of the 5000 payments.
+Also: There is one payment per sale unit.

 # Frequency